United Arab Emirates Infrastructure Report Q2 2014

 - We have logged US$313bn of construction projects in our Key Projects Database across the infrastructure and residential and non-residential construction sectors.
 About US$212bn of this figure related to projects currently under construction - many of which have entered or re-entered that phase over the end of 2013 and H114.
 We highlight that our Key Project Database reveals a worryingly thin project pipeline, with only US$25.3bn in the tendering or pre-tender phase.
 Without the projects to replace ones currently under construction, the solid return to growth we are currently forecasting will not be sustainable.

 - We continue to see increasing opportunities in the hospitality and tourism sectors.
-Tourism and tourismrelated projects provided a welcome source of value for the construction industry and wider economy in 2011.
-We expect this to continue through 2013 and beyond as the UAE, most notably Dubai and Abu Dhabi, position themselves as global business and tourism hubs.
-Major projects, such as the Louvre Abu Dhabi, the Bluewaters Island project in Dubai and the Meydan Sobha City development in Dubai reflect attention to the area.
+Tourism and tourismrelated projects has provided a welcome source of value for the construction industry over recent troubled years in the residential sector.
+We expect this to continue throughout 2014 and beyond as the UAE, most notably Dubai and Abu Dhabi, positions itself as a global business and tourism.